ndombrowski/script-inventory-vault/Readme.md

 ## Adding new content

 1. Save the script in the appropriate folder under `scripts/`.
-2. Add a new section for the script in the relevant category-based document (e.g., `data_processing.md`).
+2. Add a new section for the script in the relevant category-based document in the docs folder (e.g., `data_processing.md`).
 3. Add the script to the [[index.json]].
 4. Link the script to relevant categories and examples.